‘Conan Exiles’ Evolves Building With Player Friendly Tweaks

 Conan Exiles players will have three tiers of buildings available.
 They have only tentative names at the moment, but Tier 1 is obviously the weakest and can be destroyed by Iron weapons or above.
 Meanwhile, Tier 2 structures can be only be destroyed by Steel Tier weapons and above.

 Tier 3 is “guild-level” structures.
 These require a lot of resources, which must be converted to building materials at different stations such as a metalworking bench, forge, or tannery.
 However, the Tier 3 building cannot be damaged with conventional weapons made of Iron or Steel.
-Instead explosives or even more powerful things like a summoned avatar of a Hyborian god are the only things capable of destroying these toughest of structures.
+Instead, explosives or even more powerful things like a summoned avatar of a Hyborian god are the only things capable of destroying these toughest of structures.

 Most of this sounds fairly standard for open-world survival games and already featured in games like ARK: Survival Evolved and Rust.
 Funcom has added some welcome additions to building to make things easier for budding architects.